decimad/netser/README.md

         write<mylayout, mymapping>(ptr, thepacket);	// serialize
     }

-This example will probably look discouraging to you, it consists so many lines!
+This example will probably look discouraging to you, it consists of so many lines!
 But remember that the exact same code will work for _any_ alignment specified for the aligned_ptr.
-Also notice that you only have to describe the packet and the mapping once, you don't have to implement reading and writing seperately.
+Also notice that you only have to describe the packet and the mapping once, you don't have to implement reading and writing separately.
 It also works for sub-byte fields which span byte boundaries, etc..
-What remains is that there's no handy way yet to define the payket layout and host structure mapping hand-in-hand, for when you have a direct relationshipt.
+What remains is that there's no handy way yet to define the packet layout and host structure mapping hand-in-hand, for when you have a direct relationship.
 That's where zipped definitions come in.

 ### zipped packet-mapping descriptions